ROCm/rocBLAS/.github/CONTRIBUTING.md

     When `saved_pointer_mode` is destroyed, the handle's pointer mode returns to the previous pointer mode.

-16. When tests are added to `rocblas-test` and `rocblas-bench`, they should use [this guide](https://github.com/ROCmSoftwarePlatform/rocBLAS/blob/develop/clients/gtest/README.md).
+16. When tests are added to `rocblas-test` and `rocblas-bench`, refer to [this guide](https://github.com/ROCmSoftwarePlatform/rocBLAS/blob/develop/clients/gtest/README.md).

-    The test framework is templated, and uses [SFINAE](https://en.wikipedia.org/wiki/Substitution_failure_is_not_an_error) to enable/disable certain types for certain tests for certain types.
-There are `std::enable_if<...>` expressions which enable certain combinations of types.
+    The test framework is templated, and uses [SFINAE](https://en.wikipedia.org/wiki/Substitution_failure_is_not_an_error) and `std::enable_if<...>` to enable and disable certain types for certain tests.

 17. The `rocblas-test` and `rocblas-bench` [type dispatch file](https://github.com/ROCmSoftwarePlatform/rocBLAS/blob/develop/clients/include/type_dispatch.hpp) is central to all tests.
 Basically, rather than duplicate: